bhojpur/platform-gke-guide/README.md

-# Bhojpur.NET Platform on Google Kubernetes Engine
+# Bhojpur.NET Platform on Google GKE
 To run Bhojpur.NET Platform in Google GKE